juliaroquette/VariabilityIndexes/README.md

 # Variability Indexes

 Include a suite of widely used variability indexes.
-A great review on this subject is providedby  [Sokolovsky et al. (2017)](https://academic.oup.com/mnras/article-lookup/doi/10.1093/mnras/stw2262) with several of the indexes implemented here discussed there with appropriate references.
+A great review on this subject is providedby  [Sokolovsky et al. (2017)](https://academic.oup.com/mnras/article-lookup/doi/10.1093/mnras/stw2262) with several of the indexes implemented here discussed there with appropriate referencing.
+Here, `VariabilityIndex` concentrates on magnitude-domain features. (for time-domain features, see `TimeScale`).

-## `indexes`
+## `VariabilityIndex`